List of immigration raids and arrests in the second Trump presidency: May

-On May 21, a Bronx high schooler and asylum seeker known pseudonymously as Dylan was arrested at what he believed would be a routine courthouse immigration check-in.
-Dylan was shuttled between four states in the first five days after his detention, making contact with his lawyers challenging.
+On May 21, a Venezuelan-born Bronx high-schooler and asylum-seeker identified by the pseudonym "Dylan" was arrested at what he believed would be a routine courthouse immigration check-in.
+Dylan was shuttled between four states in the first five days of his detention, making contact with his lawyers challenging.
 This was the first known instance of a New York City public school student being detained by ICE.

 Also on May 21, ICE raided a construction site in Baldwin County, Alabama, targeting Latino workers.
-US citizen Leo Garcia Venegas and his brother were detained, despite his providing proof of citizenship with his Real ID, which officers asserted was a fake.
-The same day, four landscapers were detained by ICE in Vermont.
+U.S. citizen Leo Garcia Venegas and his brother were detained, despite his providing proof of citizenship with his Real ID, which officers dismissed as fake.
+In a federal civil rights lawsuit initiated by the Institute for Justice regarding Venegas' case, DHS argued in December that "REAL ID can be unreliable to confirm U.S. citizenship," leading to the Institute for Justice responding that "DHS is the very agency responsible for certifying that REAL IDs" are only issued to people who have "citizenship or lawful status."
+Also on May 21, four landscapers were detained by ICE in Vermont.

 On May 28, the neighbors of a Honduran man living in Tucson for more than a decade said that ICE agents impersonated utility workers in an attempt to apprehend him.

-On May 29, ICE detained a 50-year-old Los Angeles father and his 9-year-old son during a routine immigration check in.
+On May 29, ICE detained a 50-year-old Los Angeles father and his 9-year-old son during a routine immigration check-in.
 They were sent to a detention facility run by CoreCivic in Texas, prompting concerns from Torrance Elementary School teachers and parents over the disappearance of one of their students.